This website uses cookies. Info

 How to consume Cooked Rice, Sambar without glucose spikes

-Include non-starchy vegetables like spinach, broccoli, and kale to your meal.
-These can help slow down the absorption of carbohydrates.
+Include vegetables like broccoli, spinach, or bell peppers in your meal.
+These can slow down the absorption of carbohydrates.

 Include Healthy Fats